akuazzam/discrete/README.md

 # Subset Graph Visualization

 This project generates a subset graph for a given list of elements and visualizes it.
-The graph uses directed edges to represent the relationships between subsets, and the empty set is displayed using the mathematical symbol \( \emptyset \).
+The graph uses directed edges to represent the relationships between subsets, and the empty set is displayed using the mathematical symbol (∅).

 ---